 The CECO also serves as the Chief Privacy Officer.
 In this role, the CECO is responsible to ensure that the design, development, implementation and administration of the corporate Privacy Program complies with all applicable federal and state privacy laws and regulations including those set forth in the Department of Health and Human Services Rule entitled Standards for Privacy of Individually Identifiable Health Information (45 CFR Parts 160 and 164).
-The corporate Privacy Program identifies the requirements regarding the development of privacy policies, procedures and standards, workforce training, incident management and other relevant activities focused on protecting the access, use and disclosure of Personally Identifiable Information (PII) which includes Protected Health Information (PHI), State Personal Information (SPI) and Contract Personal Information (CPI) as well as HCSC's Business Confidential Information (BCI).
+The corporate Privacy Program identifies the requirements regarding the development of privacy policies, procedures and standards, workforce training, incident management and other relevant activities focused on protecting the access, use and disclosure of Personally Identifiable Information (PII) which includes protected health information (PHI), state personal information (SPI) and contract personal information (CPI).